TetraDENSITY database

 Research papers that used the database:

-Žliobaitė, I., Spiridonov, A., & Sinkkonen, V. How many indricotheres would have lived in Helsinki?.
+Žliobaitė, I., Spiridonov, A., & Sinkkonen, V. 2024.
+How many indricotheres would have lived in Helsinki?.
 Ann.
 Zool.
 Fennici, 61, 131-147.

-Pranzini, N., Maiorano, L., Cosentino, F., Thuiller, W., & Santini, L. (2024).
+Pranzini, N., Maiorano, L., Cosentino, F., Thuiller, W., & Santini, L. 2024.
 The role of species interactions in shaping the geographic pattern of ungulate abundance across African savannah.
 Scientific Reports, 14(1), 19647.

-Witting, L. (2024).
+Witting, L. 2024.
 Population dynamic life history models of the birds and mammals of the world.
 Ecological Informatics, 80, 102492.

-Vidal-Cordasco, M., Terlato, G., Ocio, D., & Marín-Arroyo, A. B. (2023).
+Vidal-Cordasco, M., Terlato, G., Ocio, D., & Marín-Arroyo, A. B. 2023.
 Neanderthal coexistence with Homo sapiens in Europe was affected by herbivore carrying capacity.
 Science Advances, 9(38), eadi4099.

-Wang, L., Cromsigt, J. P., Buitenwerf, R., Lundgren, E. J., Li, W., Bakker, E. S., & Svenning, J. C. (2023).
+Wang, L., Cromsigt, J. P., Buitenwerf, R., Lundgren, E. J., Li, W., Bakker, E. S., & Svenning, J. C. 2023.
 Tree cover and its heterogeneity in natural ecosystems is linked to large herbivore biomass globally.
 One Earth 6(12), 1759-1770

 Pranzini N., Bertolino S., Santini L. 2023.
 Predicting population size at large scale: the case of two large felids.
 Global Ecology and Conservation, e02677

-Witting, L. (2023).
+Witting, L. 2023.
 On the natural selection of body mass allometries.
 Acta Oecologica, 118, 103889

-Street, S. E., Gutiérrez, J. S., Allen, W. L., & Capellini, I. (2023).
+Street, S. E., Gutiérrez, J. S., Allen, W. L., & Capellini, I. 2023.
 Human activities favour prolific life histories in both traded and introduced vertebrates.
 Nature Communications, 14(1), 262.

-van Eeden, L. M., & Dickman, C. R. (2023).
-Estimating the number of wild animals affected by Australia’s 2019–20 wildfires.
-Australia’s Megafires: Biodiversity Impacts and Lessons from 2019-2020.
+van Eeden, L. M., & Dickman, C. R. 2023.
+Estimating the number of wild animals affected by Australia’s 2019–20 wildfires. in “Australia’s Megafires: Biodiversity Impacts and Lessons from 2019-2020”. eds.
+Rumpff L., Legge S., van Leeuwen S., Wintle B., Woinarski J.

 Santini L., Tobias J., Callaghan C., Gallego-Zamorano J., Benítez López A. 2023.
 Global patterns and predictors of avian population density.
-Global Ecology and Biogeography. doi: 10.1111/GEB.13688
+Global Ecology and Biogeography 32(7): 1189-1204

 Wolff N.H., Visconti P., Kujala H., Santini L. Hilbers J.P., Possingham H.P., Oakleaf J.R., Kennedy C.M., Kiesecker J., Fargione J., Game E.T.
-(2023).
-Prioritizing habitat protection to minimize global mammal extinctions.
+2023.
+Prioritizing global land protection for population persistence can double the efficiency of habitat protection for reducing mammal extinction risk.
 One Earth, 6(11): 1564-1575

-Mason, A. R., Gathorne‐Hardy, A., White, C., Plancherel, Y., Woods, J., & Myers, R. J. (2022).
+Mason, A. R., Gathorne‐Hardy, A., White, C., Plancherel, Y., Woods, J., & Myers, R. J. 2022.
 Resource requirements for ecosystem conservation: A combined industrial and natural ecology approach to quantifying natural capital use in nature.
 Ecology and Evolution12(8), e9132.

 Broekman M., Hilbers, J.P., Schipper A.M, Benítez-López A., Santini L., Huijbregts M.A.J.
 2022.
 Time-lagged effects of habitat fragmentation on terrestrial mammals in Madagascar.
-Conservation Biology, doi: 10.1111/cobi.13942
+Conservation Biology 36(5): e13942

 Santini L., Benítez López A., Dormann C.F., Huijbregts M.A.J.
 2022.
 Population density estimates for terrestrial mammals.
-Global Ecology & Biogeography, doi: 10.1111/geb.13476
+Global Ecology & Biogeography 31(5): 978-994

 Pie, M. R., Caron, F. S., & Divieso, R. 2021.
 The evolution of species abundances in terrestrial vertebrates.
-Journal of Zoological Systematics and Evolutionary Research59(8), 2562-2570.
+Journal of Zoological Systematics and Evolutionary Research 59(8), 2562-2570

 Wang, Y.X.G., Matson, K.D., Santini L., Visconti P., Hilbers J., Huijbregts M.A.J., Xu Y., Prins H.H.T., Dobson A., Allen T., Huang Z.Y.X., de Boer W.F.
 2021.
 Mammal assemblage composition predicts global patterns in emerging infectious disease risk.
 Global Change Biology, 27(20): 4995-5007